-However, that said, he dresses for function – if it isn’t an important part of how people perceive you, I’m sure he wouldn’t pay any attention to his appearance.
+However, that said, he dresses for function – if it wasn’t an important part of how people perceive you, I’m sure he wouldn’t pay any attention to his appearance.

 And this means that, though he’s put together well, it’s as simple as possible.

-It’s mostly a uniform (apart from some of his striped shirts and colourful ties in season one) that sticks to a rigid style and colour pallet.
+It’s mostly a uniform that sticks to a rigid style and colour pallet.